mkao006/Imputation/README.md

 ### Core functions

-The core functions to carry out the whole imputation process, from imputation, diagnosis and simulation can be found in the `code` folder.
+The core functions to carry out the whole imputation process, from imputation, diagnosis and simulation can be found in the `code/` folder.

 `computeYield.R` - This function is used to compute the yield and